compoundingeffects/bigpictureschool/ecology.md

 1. **What is Ecology**?
 Ecology is simply the study of how living things interact with each other and their surroundings.
 It's like studying the relationships in a neighborhood, but instead of people, we're looking at all living creatures and their homes.

-2.** Living Organisms (Biotic Components)**: Living things are the main characters in ecology.
+2. **Living Organisms (Biotic Components)**: Living things are the main characters in ecology.
 This includes all plants, animals, tiny microbes, and fungi.
 These living things do two important things:
 - They carry out life processes: This means they grow, have babies, and interact with other living things.
 - They need energy: Just like we need food to live, all living things need some form of energy, whether it's eating food or using sunlight.